jimratliff/GenoMac-user/README.md

 - [Repeatedly run the Hypervisor until it completes](#repeatedly-run-the-hypervisor-until-it-completes)

 ### Establish real-time connection to communicate text back and forth
-It’s useful to have a live, collaborative document—where changes on one device propagate to all others.
+It’s useful to have a live, collaborative text document—where changes on one device propagate to all others.
 When you’re configuring a new Mac, it’s helpful to have another, fully working Mac running to provide backup and research support.
 For example, you can copy a terminal error message from the new Mac into the Google Doc, and then go to the working Mac to retrieve that text and research it.
-Further, if you need to make a change to this repo, you can make those changes using a Mac that’s already authenticated at GitHub; for the user being configured, that step comes relatively late in the process.
+Further, if you need to make a change to this repo, you can make those changes using a Mac that’s already authenticated at GitHub.[^GitHub_authenticatability_too_late]

+[^GitHub_authenticatability_too_late]: For the particular user being configured, the ability to authenticate at Gitub comes relatively late in the process and thus too late to fix errors that arise earlier.

 I use a Google Doc for this purpose.
 The main requirement is that it have very low setup requirements on the new Mac.[^TEXT_EXCHANGE_DOC_EXAMPLE]

 [^TEXT_EXCHANGE_DOC_EXAMPLE]: For example, you wouldn’t want to use Dropbox to exchange notes, because one of GenoMac-user’s tasks is setting up Dropbox, but that doesn’t happen until pretty far in the process.

-(NOTE: USER_CONFIGURER will have already performed this step.
+(NOTE: USER_CONFIGURER will have already performed this step of connecting to a collaborative document.
 Other users will need to do that at this time.)

 Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
 - In Safari